P374R/DeadDrift/README.md

 - **Developer:** Solo developed by **Petar** ([@P374R](https://github.com/P374R))

 ## Third-Party Credits
-This project uses awesome assets from the open-source community alongside original creations:
+This project uses awesome assets from the open-source commGodot alongside original creations:
-- **3D Models / Textures:** Custom original assets made by Petar, with additional community assets from [Name of creator or website, e.g., Kenney.nl], some of the models and textures are made by **Petar** ([@P374R](https://github.com/P374R))
+- **3D Models / Textures:** Custom original assets made by Petar, with additional commGodot assets from [Name of creator or website, e.g., Kenney.nl], some of the models and textures are made by **Petar** ([@P374R](https://github.com/P374R))
 - **Audio / Sound Effects:** [Name of creator or website]
 - **Fonts:** [Name of font creator]